 Gestational diabetes can be difficult to detect because there are usually no symptoms.
 Many women have gestational diabetes without even knowing it.
 For this reason, urine is checked for signs of diabetes at each prenatal visit.
 Around the 28th week of pregnancy, a blood sample is checked for sugar.
 Your physician will tell you when you need the blood sugar test.

-If you have been diagnosed with gestational diabetes, the Certified Diabetes Educators at the YRMC can help.
+If you have been diagnosed with gestational diabetes, the Diabetes Educator at YRMC can help.
 Weekly individual and group classes can provide you with the education and tools you need to manage your blood sugar during the rest of your pregnancy.
 The education and services include:

 - How and when to monitor blood sugar